2012 United States House of Representatives elections in Minnesota: Endorsements

+Predictions

 Results

 Ellison easily defeated Fields, carrying about 75% of the vote.

 District 6

-Michele Bachmann, who has represented Minnesota's 6th congressional district since 2007 and unsuccessfully sought the Republican presidential nomination in 2012, sought re-election.
+Michele Bachmann, who had represented Minnesota's 6th congressional district since 2007 and unsuccessfully sought the Republican presidential nomination in 2012, sought re-election.

 In redistricting, the 6th district was expanded to include Carver County and was made more favorable to Republicans.

 Republican primary

 Ron Seiford, an adjunct business instructor at Woodbury's Globe College, and Aubrey Immelman unsuccessfully challenged her in the Republican nomination, though Bachmann won by the lowest margin of any incumbent Republican congressional candidate in 50 years.